Your lender may take repossession action if you can't repay a loan or mortgage secured on your home.

 What is a second mortgage or secured loan?

 A secured loan can be a second mortgage or any loan secured against the value of your home.

-Second mortgages or other types of secured loans are often taken out to pay for home improvements or repairs.
+Secured loans are often taken out to pay for home improvements and sometimes to consolidate other debts.

-Find out more about repossession rules for mortgage lenders and borrowers.
+Find out about the rules mortgage lenders must follow